bothe/darkflow/README.md

 Python3, tensorflow 1.0, numpy, opencv 3.

+Tested with Python3, tensorflow 1.15, numpy 1.16, opencv 3.4.2.

+tf-gpu (not working, perhaps issue with tf-version I have tf-gpu-version 1.12.0)

 ### Getting started

 You can choose _one_ of the following three ways to get started with darkflow.